 Decent Living Standards in Thailand

 One of the other exceptional draws of Thailand for many who’re contemplating retirement or early retirement is that the standard of living can be fantastic.
-The climate and geography are conducive for outdoor living – the beaches are of course legendary and the nightlife and social side of life in many of the main resorts and cities are excellent.
+The climate and geography are conducive for outdoor living – the beaches are of course legendary, and the nightlife and social side of life in many of the main resorts and cities are excellent.
 It’s normal to have domestic help, and it can be very affordable too – and dining out on fantastic fresh, healthy local food is not only enjoyable, it’s also relatively affordable so that even the most cash strapped expats can indulge every once in a while.

 Thailand is a nation that attracts expats from all nations and all walks of life.
 Yes, there are the bands of single males on the hunt for a beautiful wife, but there are plenty of western couples and families all living happily in Thailand too.
 It’s a friendly, welcoming country where red tape can be lived with, and where there are always plenty of people to help you settle in and make your new life everything you dreamed of.